What do you need to know about solid waste management in the Philippines?

 To compare, in Singapore, a person generates 3.72 kg of solid waste daily (otherwise known as daily per capita generation).

 With proper composting, especially backyard composting, a significant volume of waste can be reduced from management.

-The age of RA 9003, the landmark law, as of January 2020.
+21 years.
+The age of Republic Act 9003, the landmark law, as of January 2022.

 RA 9003 is a declaration to “adopt a systematic, comprehensive and ecological solid waste management program.”

-The target waste diversion rate of the incumbent National Solid Waste Management Strategy (2012-2016).
+50% is the target waste diversion rate of the incumbent National Solid Waste Management Strategy (2012-2016).

 Waste diversion are “activities which reduce or eliminate the amount of solid waste from waste disposal facilities (RA 9003).”

 Latest available data of 2015 suggests that average diversion rate in Metro Manila is 48% while outside Metro Manila is 46% (although many LGUs report lower.)